hustvl/HAIS/README.md

       spconv 1.0, compatible with CUDA < 11 and pytorch < 1.5, is already recursively cloned in `HAIS/lib/spconv` in step 2) by default.

       For higher version CUDA and pytorch, spconv 1.2 is suggested.
 Replace `HAIS/lib/spconv` with this fork of spconv.

 ```
 git clone https://github.com/outsidercsy/spconv.git --recursive
 ```

-      Note:  spconv\spconv\functional.py is modified to make grad_output contiguous.
-Make sure you use the modified spconv.
+      Note:  In the provided spconv 1.0 and 1.2, spconv\spconv\functional.py is modified to make grad_output contiguous.
+Make sure you use the modified spconv but not the original one.
+Or there would be some bugs of optimization.

 *  Install the dependent libraries.